TECHNOLOGY SUPPORTED LEARNING - TABLET PC AND EBOOKS

 WATCH OUR PODCASTS

-An extensive range of security podcasts are available on the Plymouth University iTunes U site, including segments from our lectures, invited presentations, interviews and other activities linked to our teaching, research and industry engagement.
+An extensive range of security podcasts are available on the University of Plymouth iTunes U site, including segments from our lectures, invited presentations, interviews and other activities linked to our teaching, research and industry engagement.

 iTunes U collection of videos